godofecht/companies-house-rest/README.md

 More information about this free API can be found
 [on the Companies House API website](https://developer.companieshouse.gov.uk/api/docs/index.html).

-To interact the older [CompaniesHouse XML-based API](http://xmlgw.companieshouse.gov.uk/), see the gem [companies-house-gateway](https://github.com/gocardless/companies-house-gateway-ruby).
+To interact with the older [CompaniesHouse XML-based API](http://xmlgw.companieshouse.gov.uk/), see the gem [companies-house-gateway](https://github.com/gocardless/companies-house-gateway-ruby).
 (Monthly subscription [fees](http://xmlgw.companieshouse.gov.uk/CHDpriceList.shtml), and other fees, may apply.)